bulaikarmii/mobileapps/README.md

 # Mobile Applications

 During the fourth semester of the 'Mobile Applications' course, our primary emphasis was on coding applications for smartphones and different portable gadgets, like Android and iOS.
 Among a plethora of subjects, we addressed the Sieve of Eratosthenes algorithm, fabricated a respiration timer application, and engineered a calculator application.
+The applications were developed in Expo, a development platform that provides tools and services to make it easier to create, test, and publish mobile apps.

 ## Breathing App